Chinhoyi University of Technology

 Chinhoyi University of Technology also known as CUT was established by an Act by the Parliament of Zimbabwe on 10 December 2001.
 It is located in the town of Chinhoyi in Mashonaland West about 120 km from Harare towards Lake Kariba and the Zambian border.
 It is among the first sights visible when approaching the town from Harare, across a bridge to the Chinhoyi General Hospital.
 The CUT hotel is located adjacent to the main campus.

-The Chinhoyi University of Technology has grown out of the Chinhoyi Technical Teachers’ College that was founded in 1991.
+The Chinhoyi University of Technology grew out of the Chinhoyi Technical Teachers’ College that was founded in 1991.
 The first-degree programmes were offered in 1999 under the control of the University of Zimbabwe.
 Soon afterwards, in 2001, the institution gained full university status.

 Today, the university provides undergraduate courses in the fields of agriculture, engineering, and business sciences.
 Technical teacher education, and creative art and design, are offered through the university's single institute, the Institute of Lifelong Learning.
-With nearly 4 000 students and an academic staff of 163, the university describes itself as ‘a small but highly selective institution’.
+With nearly 4,000 students and an academic staff of 163, the university describes itself as ‘a small but highly selective institution’.
 There are a number of foreign students from other African countries at the university.

-A Strategic Management postgraduate masters programme was introduced in 2005, and ‘continues to flourish’, a claim that warrants respect when the records show that 62 master's degrees were conferred in 2008, alongside the nearly 700 undergraduate degrees.
+A Strategic Management postgraduate masters programme was introduced in 2005, with 62 master's degrees conferred in 2008, alongside the nearly 700 undergraduate degrees.
 In addition, a new school is being planned, the School of Hospitality and Tourism, which as part of its academic programme will run a hotel existing on the experimental farm as a commercial venture.
-The university is there to serve a great purpose to the whole nation.
-Students at the university have won numerous awards in recognition of their innovation.